-National guidelines recommend that healthy adults consume no more than two standard drinks each day.
+National guidelines recommend that healthy adults consume no more than 10 standard drinks a week and no more than four standard drinks on any occasion.
 What many don’t realise is that even drinking small amounts of alcohol increases your risk, and the more you drink the greater the risk.

 Taking steps to reduce your alcohol intake will not only decrease your risk of chronic illness, it will also help improve your mood and sleep, relationships with family and friends, increase your energy levels, help you perform better at work, and save money.

 You may have noticed your alcohol intake has increased during isolation, and you probably told yourself a few times that you would try and cut back.
 If it’s something you engage in on a regular basis, it can feel overwhelming to cut alcohol out completely, but any reduction is beneficial for your health.
 Here are 12 easy tips to break unhelpful habits and start embracing a healthier lifestyle.

 Instead of catching up with friends and family at a pub or club, visit a café for a coffee, tea, or other non-alcoholic dink.